Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Abstract

 \section{Abstract}

 State-of-the-art text-to-image models produce high-quality images, but inference remains expensive as generation requires several sequential ODE or denoising steps.
 Native one-step models aim to reduce this cost by mapping noise to an image in a single step, yet fair comparisons to multi-step systems are difficult because studies use mismatched sampling steps and different classifier-free guidance (CFG) settings, where CFG can shift FID, Inception Score, and CLIP-based alignment in opposing directions.
 It is also unclear how well one-step models scale to multi-step inference, and there is limited standardized out-of-distribution evaluation for label-ID-conditioned generators beyond ImageNet.
-To address this, We benchmark eight models spanning one-step flows (MeanFlow, Improved MeanFlow, SoFlow), multi-step baselines (RAE, Scale-RAE), and established systems (SiT, Stable Diffusion 3.5, FLUX.1) under a controlled class-conditional protocol on ImageNet validation, ImageNetV2, and reLAIONet, our new proofread out-of-distribution dataset aligned to ImageNet label IDs.
-Using FID, Inception Score, CLIP Score, and Pick Score, we show that FID-focused model development and CFG selection can be misleading in few-step regimes, where guidance changes can improve FID while degrading text-image alignment and human preference signals and worsening perceived quality.
-We further show that leading one-step models benefit from step scaling and become substantially more competitive under multi-step inference, although they still exhibit characteristic local distortions.
-To capture these tradeoffs, we introduce MinMax Harmonic Mean (MMHM), a composite proxy over all four metrics that stabilizes hyperparameter selection across guidance and step sweeps.
-The code for reproducing the benchmarks is made publicly available at \href{https://github.com/Harvard-AI-and-Robotics-Lab/FairBenchmarkingFlow}{github.com/Harvard-AI-and-Robotics-Lab/FairBenchmarkingFlow}. \keywords{Image Generation \and One-Step Flow Models \and Diffusion Models}
+To address this, we benchmark eight models spanning one-step flows (MeanFlow, Improved MeanFlow, SoFlow), multi-step baselines (RAE, Scale-RAE), and established systems (SiT, Stable Diffusion 3.5, FLUX.1) under a class-conditional protocol on ImageNet validation, ImageNetV2, and reLAIONet, our new proofread out-of-distribution dataset aligned to ImageNet label IDs.
+Using FID, Inception Score, CLIP Score, and Pick Score, we show that FID-focused model development and CFG selection can be misleading in few-step regimes, where guidance changes can improve FID while degrading text-image alignment and human preference signals, worsening visual quality.
+To make these tradeoffs explicit, we introduce CLIP-scaled and PickScore-scaled variants of FID (csFID, psFID) and Inception Score (csIS, psIS) to serve as a diagnostic for semantically aligned image generation.
+The code for reproducing the benchmarks is made publicly available at \href{https://github.com/Harvard-AI-and-Robotics-Lab/FairBenchmarkingFlow}{github.com/Harvard-AI-and-Robotics-Lab/FairBenchmarkingFlow}